Demoted tenancies : housing association

 If the housing association plans to do major work, it should consult you before the work begins.
 If you have to move out while the work is done, the housing association will probably have to rehouse you (temporarily or permanently), and you may be entitled to claim compensation.

-Do I still have the right to buy my home?
+Do I have the right to buy my home?

 Can I take in lodgers or sublet my home?

 You don’t normally have the right to take in a lodger or sublet part of your home while your tenancy is demoted.
-And if you do so without written permission from the housing association, you can be evicted very easily.
+If you do so without written permission from the housing association, you can be evicted very easily.

 Can I get a transfer or exchange my home?

 You won’t normally be able to exchange your home or get a transfer while your tenancy is demoted.
 There’s usually a long waiting list and most housing associations will give priority to people who have not been involved in antisocial behaviour.
 But once your tenancy becomes assured, you will be able to apply.